sipeed/TangPrimer-20K-example/README.md

 A demo of UART, set baudrate and open the onboard COM port to see the message.

 ![hello_gowin](./.assets/hello_gowin.png)

+### PT8211

+A demo to drive PT8211-S which is the audio DAC on Primer 20K Dock.
+Be careful of the voice because it's loud.

 ## Tang Primer 20K Dock pin constrain